json4s/json4s/README.md

 }
 ```

 Now, the above example has two problems.
-First, the id is converted to String while we might want it as an Int.
+First, the ID is converted to String while we might want it as an Int.
 This is easy to fix by mapping JString(s) to JInt(s.toInt).
 The second problem is more subtle.
-The conversion function decides to use JSON array because there's more than one user-element in XML.
-Therefore a structurally equivalent XML document which happens to have just one user-element will generate a JSON document without JSON array.
+The conversion function decides to use a JSON array because there's more than one `user` element in XML.
+Therefore a structurally equivalent XML document which happens to have just one `user` element will generate a JSON document without a JSON array.
 This is rarely a desired outcome.
-These both problems can be fixed by following transformation function.
+These both problems can be fixed by the following transformation function.

 ```scala
 scala> json transformField {